aws-samples/sample-multi-tenant-agent-core-app/README.md

 The demo showcases:
 - User registration and authentication with Cognito
-- Multi-tenant chat interface with Agent Core Runtime
+- Multi-tenant chat interface with Bedrock Agent Core Runtime
 - Real-time weather queries using MCP tools
 - Subscription tier management and usage tracking
 - Admin cost attribution and analytics dashboards